chanshiyucx/blog/posts/005-hidden-tricks-with-abortController.md

 })
 ```

-Let's explore the standard JavaScript APIs that support `AbortSignal` out of the box.
+Now, let's explore which standard JavaScript APIs have built-in support for `AbortSignal`.

 ## Usage